Multiple Instance Learning

 In multiple instance learning (MIL), instead of the instances, there are bags and each bag has certain number of instances.
 Given the bags with class labels, aim of MIL is to classify bags with potentially unlabelled instances.
 To learn a classifier at bag-level, bags can be encoded by using their instance frequencies in specific regions of the data space.

-Bag encoding algorithms to perform multiple instance classification of real world and synthetic datasets and their corresponding results are introduced in:
+Bag encoding algorithms to perform multiple instance classification and their corresponding results on famous MIL datasets are introduced in:

 Emel Seyma Kucukasci and Mustafa Gokce Baydogan, “Bag Encoding Strategies in Multiple Instance Learning Problems,” submitted to Pattern Recognition, on March 27th, 2017.